 The Graduate and Professional Student Association conducts the GPSA Excellence Awards each year.
-The GPSA Excellence awards are broken up into six different categories; Graduate Assistant, Teaching Assistant, Research Assistant, Graduate Student Instructor, Academic Advisor, and Registered Student Organization.
-Nominations are accepted from students, peers, and advisors in the fall, and spring with winners being recognized during our spring awards banquet.
+The GPSA Excellence awards are broken up into six different categories: Graduate Assistant, Teaching Assistant, Research Assistant, Graduate Student Instructor, Academic Advisor, and Registered Student Organization.
+Nominations are accepted from students, peers, and advisors in the Fall.
+Winners are announced in the Spring and recognized at our Spring awards banquet.

 Excellence Award Categories

 An excellent advisor is someone who is actively involved on campus with not only their own job but also multiple extracurricular activities and clubs.
 An excellent advisor is also someone who is always willing to help students and others in times of difficulty.
 Excellent advisors are also always continuously improving by attending conferences and releasing publications.
 An excellent advisor is most importantly someone who goes above and beyond their requirements as a faculty member.

 See the Academic Advisor Rubric (Available TBD in Fall 2019)